OmarRayes98/React-Query-CRUD/README.md

+#Description :
+- You can create update delete post

-This project was bootstrapped with [vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).
+This project was created by  [vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).

 ## Available Scripts